Skip to content

 Investigate the Actions tab for the VPC

-Click the Actions tab in the right side panel.
-You will see a list of all the available actions for the VPC.
+Click the Actions tab on the left hand side underneath the Attributes panel.
+You will see a list of all the available Actions for the VPC.

 Apply the Change Set